paddy-exe/paddy-exe.github.io/content/posts/contributing-to-godot-visual-shader-nodes/index.md

 This is the constructor method of your class.
 In this method we will also set the default values just like in GDScript's ``_init()`` method.

 ## ``visual_shader_nodes.cpp``
-The C++ part of the new node is also built similarly to the GDScript side with some minor differences.
+The C++ part of the new Node is also built similarly to the GDScript side with some minor differences.
 Here is the code:

 ```cpp
 String VisualShaderNodeRemap::get_caption() const {